Recently updated on: September 30, 2023

-So, since inflation is always on the news, it is still important to know some things about this economic concept and how we can adjust accordingly.
+So, since inflation is always on the news, it is still important to know about this economic concept and how we can adjust accordingly.

 Inflation is the general increase of prices for goods and services after a period of time, decreasing the buying power of money.
 It involves the costs of essentials like food, electricity, water, clothing, and oil - virtually everything.

-Just think the familiar stories our parents and grandparents tell and retell that during their time, if you have P1,000 in your pocket, it means you’re rich.
-But today, your P1,000 bill is no longer enough to buy enough food for a week for a family.
+Just think about the familiar stories our parents and grandparents tell and retell that during their time, if you have P1,000 in your pocket, it means you're rich.
+But today, your P1,000 bill is insufficient to buy enough food for a week for a family.

 So if the current inflation is at 5%, your money lost 5% of its buying power.
-That is also why financial advisors recommend that people invest their money to combat inflation.
+That is also why financial planners and personal finance influencers recommend that people invest their money to combat inflation.